dndg/FinderOptaMultithreadingTutorial/content-it.md

 IPAddress ip(192, 168, 10, 25); // Static IP address assigned to the Opta.
 EthernetClient ethernetClient;
-HttpClient httpClient = HttpClient(ethernetClient, "192.168.10.1", 64738); // IP address and port of the netcat server.
+HttpClient httpClient = HttpClient(ethernetClient, "192.168.10.1", 64738); // IP address and port of the HTTP server.

 void setup()
 {